Rawalpindi Massacres: Aftermath and impact

 The violence ceased by the middle of March.
 (Note: Attacks continued till 13 March, while at some places they continued till 15 March.)
 At many places, attacks ended after the army moved in to rescue survivors.
 Many villages had their entire population wiped out while others had few survivors.
 The official death toll for non-Muslims killed in the Rawalpindi district alone stood at 2,263, (Note: This figure was mentioned in a note by the Home Secretary to Punjab Government in July 1947.
 The number of Muslim deaths stood at 38 according to it.) however, this number was considered inaccurate due to "the widespread nature of disturbances" and a collapse of "normal administrative machinery".
 The number was based on registered police cases and did not include such cases "where whole families were wiped out and no claims were made".
 A contemporary Shiromani Gurudwara Prabandhak Committee report put the number of dead at over 7,000.
 Later scholars have given estimates ranging between 4,000 and 8,000 dead in the rural areas of Rawalpindi.

-Many women were abducted during the violence.
-70 were abducted from the Doberan village, 40 from Harial, 30 from Tainch, 95 from Rajar and 105 from Bamali.
+Many women were abducted during the violence, including 70 from the Doberan village, 40 from Harial, 30 from Tainch, 95 from Rajar and 105 from Bamali.
 A further 500 were abducted from Kahuta and between 400 and 500 were abducted from Rawalpindi.
 Abducted women were often sold multiple times and raped by their captors.